Le0Dev/wound_segmentator/README.md

 </details>

 ## Inference
-inference.py not implemented yet.
+inference.py is not implemented yet.
 Please use inference.ipynb notebook instead.

 ## Citation
 Some code comes from these projects: